John Avery (lawyer): Representation of Martin Bryant

 In 1996 Avery represented Martin Bryant for the shooting murders of 35 people at Port Arthur on 28–29 April 1996.
 He is widely regarded as the person responsible for persuading Bryant to plead guilty to each of the charges of murder that had been alleged against him, saying that he brought Bryant to the decision to plead guilty by encouraging him to draw pictures of his actions on 28–29 April 1996 in order to avoid "a show trial, a circus, a pantomime".

 Sentencing and imprisonment

 On 3 September 2008 Avery was arraigned in the Supreme Court of Tasmania before Chief Justice Ewan Crawford on an indictment alleging one count of misappropriation as a company officer and 133 counts of stealing.
 Sentencing Avery, Chief Justice Crawford said:

 In mitigation, Avery's counsel, David Gunson, SC, had told the court that during his representation of Bryant, Avery had "found the pressures of the media on him was enormous", and that Avery "had described his life after the case as akin to an AFL footballer going back to playing for a country team".

 Avery was sentenced to 4 years and 6 months from 3 September 2008, without parole for 2 years and 3 months, and by 28 September 2012 he had been released from jail.

-Avery was forced out of the Avery Partners partnership in 2008 when his stealing and misappropriation came to light.
+Avery was forced out of the Avery Partners partnership in 2008 when his stealing and misappropriation came to light and his license to practice law was revoked.